sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The basic directory layout for the Nginx server
+Short desc    : The basic directory layout for the Nginx server
 URL          : https://nginx.org
-Лицензия     : BSD
+License      : BSD
-Описание     : The nginx-filesystem package contains the basic directory layout
+Descript     : The nginx-filesystem package contains the basic directory layout
              : for the Nginx server including the correct permissions for the
              : directories.
 ```